-Note 11-Line of credit
+Note 12-Line of credit

 The Organization obtained a \$250,000 line of credit from a financial institution.
 Under the terms of this line of credit, interest is charged at 5.25% per annum.
 The note representing this arrangement is secured by the Organization's investments and requires monthly principal and interest payments.
-There were no outstanding borrowings under this arrangement as of June 30, 2019 and 2018.
+The outstanding balance was \$6 and \$-0- at June 30, 2020 and 2019, respectively.
 The line of credit matured in December 2019 and was renewed through December 2020, under substantially the same terms.